 As is well known, history is told by the victors, and Cortés’ writings on the matter certainly suited his own agenda.
 The meeting was all he could have wished for, and Moctezuma’s attitude smoothed the way for and even justified the ultimate brutal destruction of the city and its people.
 According to Cortés’ own description of his discussion with Moctezuma, the emperor explained the Aztec belief that an ancient chieftain of the region had once left for the East, “and we have always held that those who descended from him would come and conquer this land and take us as their vassals.
 So because of the place from which you come, namely from where the sun rises, and the things you tell us of the great lord or king who sent you here, we believe and we are certain that he is our natural lord.”
 It seemed too good to be true for Cortés, and we must take his report with a large grain of salt.
 Could the translator also have been at fault?
 It’s likely that it would have been to La Malinche’s benefit to put a positive spin on things and tell the boss what he wanted to hear.
 You'll find no such bias with our certified translations of course!
-Cortés' report that Moctezuma was happy for the Spanish to take over and to submit to their “lord”, since it tied in with Aztec beliefs about an ancient leader who had headed to the East, seems to tie very neatly with the related idea of the Aztecs seeing the Spanish as gods and perhaps Cortés as Quetzalcoatl himself.
+Cortés' report that Moctezuma was happy for the Spanish to take over and to submit to their “lord” - since it tied in with Aztec beliefs about an ancient leader who had headed to the East - seems to tie in very neatly with the related ideas of the Aztecs seeing the Spanish as gods, and perhaps Cortés as the famous Quetzalcoatl himself.

 As myths go, the story of the plumed serpent is about as good as it gets in my opinion.
 Quetzalcoatl was the Aztec god of, among other things, thieves and gambling.
-One story features Quetzalcoatl seeing himself in Tezcatlipoca, the smoking mirror god’s mirror, and being so horrified by his face that he took up her offer for it to be painted.
+One story features Quetzalcoatl seeing himself in Tezcatlipoca, the smoking mirror god, and being so horrified by his face that he took up her offer for it to be painted.
 Tezcatlipoca then also dressed him in feathers and a turquoise mask and fed him an alcoholic potion.
 This tipple led him to getting involved in a drunken orgy with his own sister, leaving him later so disgusted with himself, his appearance and his actions, that he left the Aztec homeland, sailing off towards the east.
 So, it can be seen how the sight of strange men arriving from the east in huge floating castles was linked to the return of Quetzalcoatl.
-Much has been written on this legendary belief that Cortés was believed to be a god by the Moctezuma and the Aztecs.
+Much has been written on this legend that Cortés was believed to be a god by Moctezuma and the Aztecs.
 Cortés’s supposed deification however seems to have come about though mistranslations and bold exaggeration.
 And who can resist such a good story?
 Tall tales get repeated like Chinese whispers, and an extraordinary happening can soon develop into a legend of fantastic proportions.
 Don’t let something similar happen with your translation.
 Our certified translations come with a guarantee of accuracy from an experienced and qualified translator, so you can rest assured that we’ll produce a true-to-life English version of the documents you need.
 We love incredible stories such as the above, but when it comes to certified translation, we are deadly serious.